hluk/CopyQ/docs/faq.rst

 Usual issues are:

-- external editor opens an empty file,
+- External editor opens an empty file.
-- external editor warns that the file is missing or
+- External editor warns that the file is missing.
-- saving the file doesn't have any effect on the origin item.
+- Saving the file doesn't have any effect on the origin item.

 This happens if **the command to launch editor exits but the editor application itself is still running**.
 Since the command exited, CopyQ assumes